Sustainable Development Goal 7: Target 7.1: Universal access to modern energy

 A report from 2019 found that India, Bangladesh, and Kenya had made good progress with supplying more of their people with electricity.
-Globally, there are now (2020) 800 million people still without electricity, compared with 1.2 billion people in 2010.
+Globally as of 2023, there are 666 million people still without electricity, compared with 1.2 billion people in 2010.

+Between 2010 and 2023, Central and Southern Asia were able to reduce their access gap from 414 million to 27 million, becoming the region that experienced the most dramatic progress in energy access in this period.
+In contrast, Sub-Saharan Africa was recognized as the region most in need of further improvement to energy access.
+In 2010, it accounted for 50% of the global population without access to electricity, and at the time of the writing of a 2025 SDG 7 progress report, that number had risen to 85%.

 There are several options to tackle this problem, for example private sector financing and ensuring that rural areas get access to electricity.
 This may involve decentralized renewable energy.

 Women are disproportionately affected by indoor air pollution caused by the use of fuels such as coal and wood indoors.
 Reasons for not changing over to clean cooking solutions can include higher fuel costs and the need to change cooking processes.

+When looking at the SDG7 updated data, it is still evident that clean cooking continues to be a massive problem when attempting to give everyone access to clean modern energy.
+The International Energy Agency states that over 2 billion individuals around the world still did not have access to clean cooking solutions as of 2023, with the majority of these people living in rural areas in Asia and Africa.
+Progress was reportedly moving at a steady pace before it reset to a slower pace between 2019 and 2022.
+One reason progress seemingly came to a hault was because global change in the prices of energy and overall a reported decrease in the average household income, this unfortunately caused families to revert to their old ways of traditional cooking.